MCT-master/mct-master.github.io/_posts_draft/2019-02-27-Ambisonics.md

 ### Portal workshop on Ambisonics, 27 February 2019

-On 27 February 2019, we had a workshop on Ambisonics in the portal course.
+On 27 February 2019, we had a workshop on Ambisonics and the SoundField microphone in the portal course.
 Anders Tveit gave us a lecture on how to encode and decode sound inputs from Lola, using the AIIRADecoder in Reaper.
 He talked about different formats, and that we had to convert A format to B format with software.
 And then convert it to Ambic format.

 <img src="/assets/img/mari/2702scrsh.png" />

 We learned that you can have as many speakers as you like, but at least 4 speakers.
 Then we discussed what microphone shape/pattern to use, like omni, heart-shape etc.

 This was the chain flow: Midas mixer - > Computer - > mixer - > Lola - > Speakers